MoiraeSoftware/moiraesoftware.github.com/source/_posts/2011-12-11-fixing-a-hole.markdown

 - pipelets
 ---

-Due to popular demand... well, I had a couple of requests anyway :-) So heres my post inspired by my recent encounters profiling some of the code in [Fracture-IO](https://github.com/fractureio/fracture).
-I have recently been profiling the code in fracture to remove any so called low hanging fruits.
+Due to popular demand... well, I had a couple of requests anyway :-) Heres a post inspired by my recent encounters profiling some of the code in [Fracture-IO](https://github.com/fractureio/fracture).  <!-- more -->I have recently been profiling the code in fracture to remove any so called low hanging fruits.
 During this time I also noticed an increase in memory allocation.
 I remembered I had recently been experimenting in a branch using pipelets as a